joshvsan67/ad-threat-detection-lab/README.md

 # ad-threat-detection-lab

 ## Project Description
-* Simulated Active Directory attacks using Kali Linux and analyzed network enumaration, brute force, and authentication traffic with Wireshark, Splunk, and tcpdump.
+* Simulated Active Directory and Windows attacks using Kali Linux, Atomic Red Team and analyzed network enumaration, brute force, and authentication traffic with Wireshark, Splunk, and tcpdump.
 * Centralized Windows Event Logs using the Splunk and developed detection queries to identify password spraying, enumeration, and privilege escalation activity.
 * This project focuses on attacking intentionally vulnerable lab systems, detecting malicious behavior through host and network telemetry, documenting investigative findings, and developing incident response workflows aligned with SOC and blue-team operations.